 Build Your Own Army:

 Most games give you the army you are to fight, already formed—often for historical accuracy.
 Unfortunately, many of these give you a bunch of useless units and maybe one or two items that can actually do things.
 So you sit there with 30 tanks that have no purpose other than to give the other side’s helicopters, attack aircraft, and artillery target practice.
-Any sane military procurement would have spent the tank money on anti-aircraft and counter battery weapons.
-Perhaps the historical army builders were really stupid, or, more commonly, the rules and the units’ abilities don’t match the historical reality.
+Any sane military would have spent the tank money on anti-aircraft and counter-battery weapons.
+Perhaps the historical army builders were really stupid, or, more likely, the rules and the units’ abilities don’t match the historical reality.